neural-chilli/Cyclonetix/README.md

 # Cyclonetix

 ## **Overview**
 Cyclonetix is a lightweight, Rust-based workflow orchestrator designed to be **fast, easy to use, and highly scalable**.
-It is built for **both cloud-native and on-premises deployments**, supporting **outcome-based scheduling, self-assembling DAGs, and manual DAG execution**.
+It is built for **both cloud-native and on-premises deployments**, supporting **outcome-based scheduling, self-assembling DAGs, and user-specified DAG execution**.

 Unlike traditional orchestrators, Cyclonetix aims to be:
 - **Effortlessly simple to get started with**